Villa Madama is located between Porta Angelica and Ponte Milvio;

-the building for future generations; he therefore included two views and a plan of Villa Madama in his last book of etchings.
-At the time the villa belonged to the King of Naples, who inherited it from his mother, the last of the Farnese; similar to Palazzo Farnese and Orti Farnesiani the villa was stripped of its works of art which were sent to Caserta and Naples to embellish the royal palaces.
+the building for future generations; he therefore included a second view and a plan of Villa Madama in his last book of etchings.
+At the time the villa belonged to the King of Naples, who inherited it from his mother, the last of the Farnese; similar to Palazzo Farnese and Orti Farnesiani the villa was eventually stripped of its works of art which were sent to Caserta and Naples to embellish the royal palaces.
 The etching shows a spontaneous vegetation creeping along the small roofs of the circular courtyard and the casino gives the impression of being closed.

 In the description below the plate Vasi made reference to: 1) Main casino designed by Raphael and completed by Giulio Romano; 2) circular courtyard which was not completed; 3) side towards the hill (Monte Mario).
 The small late XIXth century map here below shows: 1) Villa Madama; 2) site of today's Museo dell'Arma del Genio; 3) Ponte Molle (Milvio).
 3) is shown in another page.

-Villa Madama was acquired by the Italian Government in the 1930s; it is now used by the Italian Foreign Office for dinners, conferences and for hosting prominent visitors; for security reasons the premises are not open to the public and only the upper part of the casino is visible from a great distance.
+Villa Madama was acquired by the Italian State in the 1930s; it is now used by the Italian Foreign Office for dinners, conferences and for hosting prominent visitors; for security reasons the premises are not open to the public and only the upper part of the casino is visible from a great distance.
 To the right of the building there is evidence of a modern terrace.

 According to Vasi, Villa Madama was the first of its kind in Rome; while it is true that Casino del Belvedere was built a few years earlier, the design of the former anticipated those of many later villas, while the latter had the outer appearance of a small castle.

-In 1523 Cardinal Giuliano dei Medici was elected Pope Clement VII and at his death in 1534 the villa was inherited by Alessandro de' Medici and eventually by Margaret his widow; she was the natural daughter of Emperor Charles V and later she married Ottavio Farnese, grandson of Pope Paul III.
-Madama is a reference to Margaret which applies also to Palazzo Madama, although this second property returned to the Medici at her death.
+In 1523 Cardinal Giuliano de' Medici was elected Pope Clement VII and after his death in 1534 the villa was inherited by Alessandro de' Medici and eventually by Margaret his widow; she was the natural daughter of Emperor Charles V and later on she married Ottavio Farnese, grandson of Pope Paul III.
+Madama is a reference to Margaret which applies also to Palazzo Madama, but this second property returned to the Medici after her death.